ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 Billing for an updated share is automatically updated.
 The prorated difference of the new price is added to the current billing cycle.
 The new full amount is then billed in the next billing cycle.

-{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, and Tokyo regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Tokyo, and Osaka regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Adjustable IOPS concepts